 Attribute Description descrp Description Portrays the field charting action.
 New New features or new position Update Modification to attribution, geometry, and/or feature object class.
 Exception: change of geometry for line and area features Delete Disprovals or erroneous features Retain Addressed items that are represented properly on the chart.
-Included a remark for informational purposes as necessary Not Addressed 'Assigned' items in the CSF which were not addressed.
-Include remark describing why the feature was not addressed
+Include a remark for informational purposes as necessary Not 'Assigned' items in the CSF which were not addressed.
+Include re- Addressed mark describing why the feature was not addressed